AleksiNummelin/pika_ergom/README.md

 To make a new pika-ergom run with different parameter choices:

 1) Make a new run_id in the configure.py file
 2) Edit parameter values in cgt_init_constants.py
-3) Add your new run_id array in the comp_cmems.py file
+3) Add your new run_id to the array in the comp_cmems.py file
+4) Re-run and re-plot